-If you have been assigned a university MacBook and received an email or notification of your password expiring you will need to follow a different method to those who use windows PC to Reset your password
+If you have been assigned a university MacBook and received an email or notification of your password expiring you will need to follow an alternative method to reset your password

 Why Can't I Use Microsoft Password Reset